-Productivity of coho smolts on the Cheakamus with the exception of the spill effected 2006 migration has been relatively stable (SD=18%) with only a slight decrease in productivity observed between IFA and WUP years.
-An additional goal of this study was to establish the relationship between mainstem and sidechannel production of coho smolts on an annual basis to evaluate how discharge variance may affect the proportional productivity.
-Unfortunately due to problems at Tenderfoot Creek with full or partial creek trapping: a function of very large hatchery releases to the creek, and broad confidence limits on alternate mark recapture estimates it is only possible to evaluate in part the importance of the various side-channels.
-The channels which we have sampled are clearly significant contributors, with 14-24% of the total RST estimate being derived from the two channels sampled (BC Rail and NVOS), although in recent years BC Rail channel appears to have declined in importance, perhaps related to beaver activity and spawner access.
-In 2013 the production from the side channels fell within the range of years assessed contributing 18.5% of the total RST estimate.
+An additional goal of this study is to establish the relationship between mainstem and side channel production of Coho smolts on an annual basis to evaluate how discharge variance may affect the proportional productivity.
+Unfortunately due to limitations placed on trapping in Tenderfoot Creek associated with large hatchery releases, estimates from this off channel habitat have had broad confidence limits on alternate mark recapture estimates surrounding the releases.
+Therefore, it is only possible to evaluate in part the importance of the side-channels.
+The channels which we have sampled consistently are clearly significant contributors, with 14-24% of the total RST estimate being derived from the two channels sampled (BC Rail and NVOS) since 2009.
+The estimate of 23,072 smolts for 2014 was on the higher end of the observed output from the NVOS and BC Rail channels, representing 19% of the total estimate.
+Overall, side channel production has remained relatively consistent since 2009 with 14-24% of the total estimate being derived from these two channels.

-Steelhead smolt migration has generally followed the timing pattern observed at other study sites where full river fences or partial traps have been operated in British Columbia (McCubbing et al 2012, McCubbing and Ramos-Espinoza 2011) with peak smolt outmigration occurring in May.
-In general the entire sampling period has been captured throughout the study although data in 2003 and 2009 were corrected due to the perception of an inflated estimate due to high numbers of fish estimated in the final strata as river levels increased.
-The 2013 estimate was the second lowest estimate generated (the lowest being 2012) since the study commenced.
-Further discussion on steelhead production numbers can be found in Korman et al, 2013 in prep.
+Steelhead smolt migration has generally followed the timing pattern observed at other study sites where full river fences or partial traps have been operated in British Columbia (McCubbing et al 2012,

+McCubbing, and Ramos-Espinoza 2011) with peak smolt outmigration occurring in May.
+In general the entire sampling period has been captured throughout the study.
+The 2014 estimate was the second highest estimate generated (the lowest being 2012) since the study commenced.
+The 2014 catch of Steelhead parr in at the RSTs was 3.5 times the previously highest catch.
+In addition since 2010, Steelhead parr survival in "on years" for Pink salmon has been double that of "off years".
+Further discussion on Steelhead production numbers can be found in Korman & Schick, 2014.

-5.0 Recommendations and Conclusions
+5.0 Summary

-The data collected from 2001-2013 indicate that ongoing juvenile production studies can be used to establish the potential linkages between discharge and salmonid productivity on the Cheakamus River but that without corroborative adult/hatchery data in some species (i.e. chinook salmon) even large variance in population levels (75% or greater) may not be functionally attributed to changes in treatment discharge.
-In coho salmon, the additional data being collected should within 5 years allow for assessment of the likelihood of statistically greater variance than 50% in smolt production which is less than the CC originally intended (25%).
+The data collected from 2001-2014 indicate that ongoing juvenile production studies can be used to establish the potential linkages between discharge and salmonid productivity on the Cheakamus River but that without corroborative adult/hatchery data in some species (i.e. Chinook and Pink salmon) even large variance in population levels (75% or greater) may not be functionally attributed to changes in treatment discharge.
+In Coho salmon, the additional data being collected should within 5 years allow for assessment of the likelihood of statistically greater variance than 50% in smolt production which is less than the CC originally intended (25%).

-The expanded life history studies on steelhead trout and to a lesser extent on chum salmon will provide a more confident evaluation of the changes in watershed production and how these may relate to discharge, although some questions may remain un-answered.
+The expanded life history studies on Steelhead trout and to a lesser extent on Chum salmon will provide a more confident evaluation of the changes in watershed production and how these may relate to discharge, although some questions may remain un-answered.
 In these cases the data collected in this study will perform a supporting role to better analyze the effects of flow on productivity in 2017.

 The linkage between side channel production and mainstem production of fry and smolts has been examined but presents several obstacles to complete analysis.
-For coho smolts the inability to derive a defensible estimate of production in Tenderfoot and the addition of new channels upstream of the RST site, confound the ability to clearly define mainstem versus sidechannel production in its entirety.
-For chum fry production, it was recently identified that an estimate from Tenderfoot Creek is required to better establish this linkage (McCubbing et al. 2012).
-This year provides the first of these estimates and this work will be continued through 2017.
+For Coho smolts the inability to derive a defensible estimate of production in Tenderfoot Creek and the addition of new channels upstream of the RST site, confound the ability to clearly define mainstem versus side channel production in its entirety.
+For Chum fry production, it was recently identified that an estimate from Tenderfoot Creek is required to better establish this linkage (McCubbing et al. 2012).
+This year provides the second of these estimates and this work will be continued through 2017.